dotenvx/dotenvx.github.io/blog/_posts/2024-07-01-dotenvx-pro-choosing-an-architecture.md

 Zero-knowledge is the architecture that orgs like 1Password practice.

 If an attacker gains access to their servers, **your passwords are still safe**.
 They never hold your private keys - only your public keys.
-Feels warm and fuzzy, right. 🧸
+Feels warm and fuzzy. 🧸

 Managed-encryption is the architecture that software like AWS KMS practices.